Second Chances Month!

 U.S. Missions takes seriously the Biblical admonition to "Defend the weak and the fatherless;uphold the cause of the poor and the oppressed" Psalms 82:3 (KJV), through ministry to persons with disabilities.
 These people constitute a substantial segment of the world and U.S. population, and the fellowship's Fourth Reason for Being--compassion--compels us to find ways to reach them for Christ.

-For many kids, the approach of spring means looking forward to going to camp--church camp, Scout camp, fine arts camp, whatever suits their interest.
+For many kids, spring means planning for summer camp--church camp, Scout camp, fine arts camp, whatever suits their interest.
 Thanks to some wonderful organizations, including U.S. Missions ministries, children and adults with physical or developmental disabilities can be part of the excitement.
 Check out Summer Getaways from Special Touch Ministries, offered in several locations throughout the U.S., and Ability Tree's Victory Ability Camp.

 The Americans with Disabilities Act continues to impact the lives of persons with disabilities and their opportunities to interact and function to their maximum potential.
 Review highlights of this important legislation, and how it affects your church, school, or place of business, here.
 For an interesting chronology of the struggle for rights for persons with disabilities in the United States, check out this blog post from the Christian Reformed Church Disability Concerns network.